albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 |VFR Flight Plan|

-You can also use the drag and drop feature to move points or add new ones.
+You can also use the click-and-drag feature to move points or add new ones.
 Enable it by checking ``Flight Plan`` -> :ref:`edit-flight-plan-on-map` |Edit Flight Plan on Map|   and click on a flight plan waypoint to move it.
 Click on a flight plan leg to add a new